 Many moderate-strength near-pure-tone 2-hop whistlers per-minute (occurring after very-strong lightning sferics from storms over the Intermountain Western North America especially up in Washington and northern Idaho as well as southern BC and AB).
 These whistlers were recorded near Keeler on 14 July 2012 at approx. 1140 UT (0440 PDT) via The VLF-to-FM Relay.
 Click lightning-location photo and this link to hear the audio-file (about 1 minute duration).

 Longer versions of this 14 July 2012 whistler-event have been uploaded to my "Auroral Chorus IV" page on Internet Archive (click here to go to that page of a large compendium of 2011-2012 VLF recordings).

-2013 VLF recordings now are on the "Auroral Chorus IV" page at Internet Archives.
+2013 and earlier VLF recordings now are on the "Auroral Chorus IV" page at Internet Archives.
 Please click this link to go there.

 The first night after adding this new solar-panel, the Inyo VLF to FM 87.9 MHz Relay produced lovely whistlers (many pure-tone) the entire night of 18-19 Feb.
 2012 (PST dates) - Recording of a whistler cluster - 19 Feb.
 2012 - 0808z - near Keeler, Calif.
 (5 sec. file / 80 kb)

 Several weak-to-moderate-strength semi-pure-tone whistlers per-minute (occurring after strong lightning sferics from storms over Nevada, Utah and Arizona) were recorded near Keeler on Tuesday, 04 October 2011 at approx. 0845 UT (0145 PDT) via a hand-held WR-3e Receiver.
 Click spectrogram and this link to hear the audio-file (7.5 sec. duration).